midhunmathew227/Automation_Scripts/README.md

 Usually around the time a movie releases, I have to check BMS app every 10 minutes to look whether the bookings have been started.
 I got tired of that.
 BMS app dont have an alert system, which is a good thing or else it will give everyone an equal chance to nab best seats.

-But as a matter of fact, I thought it will be nice if someone else will do this random checking for me.n't got t Thats why I have developed this.
+But as a matter of fact, I thought it will be nice if someone else will do this random checking for me.
+Thats why I have developed this.

 I haven't got the chance to test this completely.